 You could of course back both eventualities – back Everton at one site and back West Ham at another.
 This is know as arbitage betting or ‘dutching’.
 It may be more profitable to lay both teams instead as that you have have the draw covered twice.

 One final option is to use double chance at a fixed odds betting site and laying the draw at a betting exchange.
 That way, again, you have all eventualities covered.
 If your backed teams wins, then you win both bets.
 If it’s a draw, then your double chance bet wins, and if your backed team loses, then laying the draw wins – all eventualities covered.
-Of course, you are only likely to make a profit if your backed team does win, but betting this way ensures that you do not lose the entirety of your stake.
+Of course, you are only likely to make a profit if your backed team does win.
+Which makes double chance worth learning about!

 Tennis betting is extremely popular at betting exchanges.
-Matches in tennis are more predictable than football matches and the favourite wins over 70 percent of the time (compared to football, where the favourite wins around 60 percent of the time).
+Matches in tennis are more predictable than football matches and the favourite wins over 70 percent of the time.
+Compared to football, where the favourite wins around 60 percent of the time, this does make a difference.
 Tennis betting at exchanges is also popular as each game must have a winner – there are no ties.

 Live betting is an essential tool for a tennis betting exchange strategy.
 Live prices change all the time, just like financial markets.
 For tennis, the key time is usually at the conclusion of the first set.
-If the favourite in a match loses the first set, backer’s panic tends to set in and people start to back the underdog.
-Even the strongest players tend to lose the first set though and then bounce back to take the next two or three, and you can use this to your advantage.
+If the favourite in a match loses the first set, backer’s tend to panic and people start backing the underdog.
+Even the strongest players tend to lose the first set though.
+Then bounce back to take the next two or three, and you can use this to your advantage.
 The ‘back’ price of the favourite is usually at its most profitable (potentially) if that favourite goes a set down.

-Here is our quick guide of how to place a bet at our favourite UK betting exchange, Betfair.
+Here is our quick guide of how to place a bet at betting exchange.

-Even if you’ve had exchange betting explained, backing or laying a bet at a betting exchange is slightly more complicated than betting at a fixed odds betting site.
-If you hand a bookie a fiver to bet on England winning Euro 2020 at 3/1 (4.00) you’ll get £15 (your winnings) and £5 (your stake) back.
+Even if you’ve had exchange betting explained, backing or laying a bet at a betting exchange is slightly more complicated than fixed odds.
+If you bet a fiver to bet on England winning Euro 2020 at 3/1 you’ll get £15 and £5 back.

 This is the lay betting exchange calculator at the Betfair betting exchange.
 You enter your stake, which – as you are lay betting – is the amount you hope to win.
 You also enter the odds of your lay bet and the commission charged by the site.
 The calculator will update by itself to give you the information you need.